sole/rtcamera/README.md

 If you're running Firefox (either Desktop and Mobile) you might need to explicitly enable WebRTC.
 Go to about:config and set ```media.peerconnection.enabled``` to ```true```, and possibly use a Nightly build, that you can get from the [Nightly builds](http://nightly.mozilla.org/) website. **NOTE:** This is a temporary requirement, as WebRTC should get *out of beta* soon in Firefox, and you won't need to do that to run this app.

-Chrome should work out of the box.
+Chrome should work out of the box on desktop, but WebRTC is not supported on mobile yet.

 ## How to run it